-- 8. Do one of the following: - To add a definition, above the table click + Add definition. - To edit an account, in the Actions column of the account to edit, click the notepad icon ${\mathscr G}$
+- 8. Do one of the following: - To add a definition above the table, select + Add definition. - To edit an account, in the Actions column of the account to edit, select the notepad icon

 TIP: To search for a specific definition, use the Search field.